Early Lupus Warning Signs: What My Body Was Telling Me

 ![]() |

-| Photo: Getting back into shape after the first 5-months of hospitalization for pneumonia, acute renal failure, and a Lupus flare |
+| Photo: Getting back into shape after 5-months of hospitalization for pneumonia, acute renal failure, and a Lupus flare |

 I share my story because I know I am not alone.
 There are so many people — especially women — who are living through symptoms that do not yet have a name.
 There are so many who are exhausted from having to advocate for themselves again and again.
 If that is you, I want you to know this: your body is not betraying you.
 It is communicating with you.